OpenTransfr/Core/docs/Root/index.rst

 Root Node Safety
 ----------------

-Root nodes are extremely resiliant.
+Root nodes are intended to be extremely resilient.
 A root node can be entirely hacked, taken offline or be situated in a natural disaster and the network will continue to function correctly.
 This is because:

 - Transaction requests must have majority
 - There are multiple precautions to prevent any single organisation accidentally providing a hacker with an instant majority.
 This includes `DNS registrars<rootNodeDns>`_ as well.